Krakenfall/krakenfall.github.io/_posts/2017-11-08-continuous-deployment-with-azure-app-service.md

 ## Update and Deploy
 Since we set up CI triggers on both the build and release, when we commit to origin/master next, our app will automatically build and deploy to Azure App Service!
 Pretty cool!

-From here, I would highly recommend setting up branch protection on your master branch, such as only allowing code merges through reviewed pull requests and developing through feature branches.
+From here, I would highly recommend setting up branch protection on your master branch, e.g. only allowing code merges through reviewed pull requests and developing through feature branches.
 I would also recommend using App Insights to monitor your website for availability.
 Finally, remember that robust testing is critical to this process.
 If you don't have good testing, then you can quickly shoot yourself in the foot with CI/CD.
 Instead of providing value faster to your customers, you will instead erode your customers' trust in your product, which is incredibly difficult to come back from.
-Rather, CI/CD is a better way to remove the heartache from any SDLC and get the heart of development - developing!
+Rather, CI/CD is a better way to remove the heartache from any SDLC and get to the heart of software development - developing!

 I hope this post was useful to you.
 Let me know down in the comments if you have any pointers or questions.
-I did follow the guide as I was writing it, but I shotgunned this post, so I'm sure there's a mistake or two.
+I did perform the steps in the guide as I was writing it, but I shotgunned this post, so I'm sure there's a mistake or two.

 Thanks for reading and have a great year!